Kings Beach State Recreation Area#4 in Best Things To Do in Lake Tahoe

-Extending more than three miles along Lake Tahoe's northern shore, this beach is one of the largest in the area.
-The 28-acre park -- which encompasses a fair amount of shoreline on the northern edge of Lake Tahoe -- is ideal for swimming, sunbathing and boating; plus, there is also a picnic area and a playground.
-However, recent visitors warn against dueling temperatures in the summer.
-The sand can get extremely hot (bring along some sandals), while the lake remains chilly.
+Stretching along Lake Tahoe's northern shore, this beach is one of the largest in the area.
+The nearly 13-acre park – which encompasses a fair amount of shoreline on the northern edge of Lake Tahoe – is ideal for swimming, sunbathing and boating; plus, there is also a picnic area and a playground, as well as restroom facilities.

-Kings Beach can also get crowded, enticing beach-bums with the promise of warm weather, beautiful views and watersports galore.
+Kings Beach can get crowded, enticing beach bums with the promise of warm weather, beautiful views and water sports galore.
 If you're visiting Lake Tahoe in July or August, keep an eye out for some of the park's lesser-known sandy spots.
-As one TripAdvisor user writes: "There are other smaller, less crowded beaches in the area with picnic tables, etc. They are marked with park district signs."

-Kings Beach State Recreation Area is open every day from sunrise to 10 p.m.
-You don't have to pay to play, but recent visitors do mention a small charge for parking.
-You might also leave your car in town (the park is near the towns of Kings Beach, Tahoe Vista and Carnelian Bay) and walk to the beach.
+Kings Beach State Recreation Area is open every day from 6 a.m. to 10 p.m.
+You don't have to pay to play, but there is a charge for parking ($10, May through September and $5 the rest of the year).
+You might also leave your car in town (the park is near the towns of Kings Beach, Tahoe Vista and Carnelian Bay) and either walk or take the TART bus to the beach.
 For more information, visit the Kings Beach State Recreation Area website.

 More Best Things To Do in Lake Tahoe